 This may be relaxation and recovery time from working hard before, or time to spend with your partner, or time to develop yourself and learn about other cultures.
 In any case, the return should be clear.

 Doing work while traveling has become easier than ever before.
 There are so many options to freelance online and earn cash from anywhere in the world.
+If you want to travel around the world without having to think of when you need to go back, this might be for you.

 The term Digital Nomad has almost become synonymous with long term travel.
 Nonetheless, more traditional options are also possible.